gl-inet/docs4.x/docs/interface_guide/wireguard_server.md

 2. Apply the configuration

     The default configuration works for most cases.
 If you found the IPv4 address conflict with your upper router's gateway, click the **Apply** button after modification.
-You can modify it as **10.1.0.1/24**
+You can modify it as **10.1.0.1/24** , please don't forget to put **/24** at the end, otherwise you clients cannot get connections.

     ![wireguard server apply configuration](https://static.gl-inet.com/docs/router/en/4/tutorials/wireguard_server/wireguard_server_apply_configuration.png){class="glboxshadow"}

+    For example, if you use Xfinity routers, your router IP will be same as our WireGuard Server IP, then you need to do the above changes.

     ![xfinitygateway](https://static.gl-inet.com/docs/router/en/4/tutorials/wireguard_server/xfinitygateway.jpg){class="glboxshadow"}

     For **Set Key Manually**.